A Noisy Approach to Intrinsically Mixed-State Topological Order: Abstract

 \section{Abstract}

 We propose a general framework for studying two-dimensional (2D) topologically ordered states subject to local correlated errors and show that the resulting mixed-state can display \textit{intrinsically mixed-state topological order} (imTO)---topological order which is not expected to occur in the ground state of 2D local gapped Hamiltonians.
 Specifically, we show that decoherence, previously interpreted as anyon condensation in a doubled Hilbert space, is more naturally phrased as, and provides a physical mechanism for, ``gauging out" anyons in the original Hilbert space.
 We find that gauging out anyons generically results in imTO, with the decohered mixed-state strongly symmetric under certain anomalous 1-form symmetries.
 This framework lays bare a striking connection between the decohered density matrix and \textit{topological subsystem codes}, which can appear as anomalous surface states of 3D topological orders.
 Through a series of examples, we show that the decohered state can display a classical memory, encode logical qubits (i.e., exhibit a quantum memory), and even host chiral or non-modular topological order.
-We argue that the decohered states represent genuine mixed-state quantum phases of matter and that a partial classification of imTO is given in terms of braided fusion categories.
+We argue that a partial classification of imTO is given in terms of non-modular braided fusion categories.